Breisoft/fastcfg/README.md

 ### 🔧 But How?!

-FastCFG uses a transparent wrapper that:
+vein uses a transparent wrapper that:
 - ✅ Overrides `__class__` to fool `isinstance()`
 - ✅ Implements **all** Python operators (`__add__`, `__mul__`, `__lt__`, etc.)
 - ✅ Delegates attribute access intelligently